heron-solver/heron/README.md

 License
 -------------------

-Heron is release under the MIT License.
+Heron is released under the MIT License.

 THE PROVIDER MAKES NO REPRESENTATIONS ABOUT THE SUITABILITY, USE, OR PERFORMANCE OF THIS SOFTWARE OR ABOUT ANY CONTENT OR INFORMATION MADE ACCESSIBLE BY THE SOFTWARE, FOR ANY PURPOSE.
 THE SOFTWARE IS PROVIDED "AS IS," WITHOUT EXPRESS OR IMPLIED WARRANTIES INCLUDING, BUT NOT LIMITED TO, ANY IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NONINFRINGEMENT WITH RESPECT TO THE SOFTWARE.
 THE PROVIDER IS NOT OBLIGATED TO SUPPORT OR ISSUE UPDATES TO THE SOFTWARE.